Economic globalization: Mistreatment

 In developing countries with loose labor regulations and a large supply of low-skill, low-cost workers, there are risks for mistreatment of some workers, especially women and children.
 Poor working conditions and sexual harassment are just some of the mistreatment faced by women in the textile supply chain.
 Marina Prieto-Carrón shows in her research in Central America that women in sweatshops are not even supplied with toilet paper in the bathroom every day.
 The reason it costs corporations more is because people can not work to their full potential in poor conditions, affecting the global marketplace.
 Furthermore, when corporations decide to change manufacturing rates or locations in industries that employ more women, they are often left with no job nor assistance.
 This kind of sudden reduction or elimination in hours is seen in industries such as the textile industry and agriculture industry, both of which employ a higher number of women than men.
 One solution to mistreatment of women in the supply chain is more involvement from the corporation and trying to regulate the outsourcing of their product.

-Global labor and fair trade movements
+Fair trade movements

 Several movements, such as the fair trade movement and the anti-sweatshop movement, claim to promote a more socially just global economy.
 The fair trade movement works towards improving trade, development and production for disadvantaged producers.
 The fair trade movement has reached 1.6 billion US dollars in annual sales.
 The movement works to raise consumer awareness of exploitation of developing countries.
 Fair trade works under the motto of "trade, not aid", to improve the quality of life for farmers and merchants by participating in direct sales, providing better prices and supporting the community.
 Meanwhile, the anti-sweatshop movement is to protest the unfair treatment caused by some companies.

 Various transnational organizations advocate for improved labor standards in developing countries.
 This including labor unions, who are put at a negotiating disadvantage when an employer can relocate or outsource operations to a different country.